A VPC is a virtual network for deploy resources (region lv)

 support redirects (from HTTP to HTTPS)

-supports authentication from OIDC compliant IDPs such as Google and Facebook via an integration with Cognito
+supports authentication from OIDC compliant IdPs (OpenID) such as Google and Facebook via an integration with Cognito (with HTTPS listener, port 443)

 periodically sends messages to its targets to check their status – health checks. – and routes only to healthy targets